factom-protocol/FIP/FIPS/config.md

 ; ---------------- JOURNALING ----------------
 ; Path to the journal file.
-Journaling disabled if left blank.
+Journaling disabled if left blank ;journalFile =
-;journalFile =

 ; Whether to create a new journal or play back an existing journal ; Choices: CREATE | READ
 ;journalMode = READ

-; Force the node to run the journal as a specific node type.
+; Force the node to run the journal as a specific node type ; Choices:
-; Choices:
 ;   AUTO: let node determine (default)
 ;   FOLLOWER: node is a follower